-At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated (#11041)non-AP STA associated with the removed affiliated AP shall delete any information maintained for that link.
+At the TBTT indicated by the value of the (#12604)AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated (#11041)non-AP STA associated with the removed affiliated AP shall delete any information maintained for that link.
 After a non-AP MLD deletes any information maintained for the link corresponding to the removed AP, if there are no other setup links with the AP MLD, then the non-AP MLD shall (#13278)consider that it has been disassociated from the AP MLD and shall delete MLD association information.